 02 of 10

-- The plywood I used 1/4 inch (6.4 mm) Baltic Birch plywood as it is lightweight, sturdy, good on both sides, and is easily cut with little splintering for the insertion of windows and doors.
+- Plywood.
+We used 1/4 inch/6.4 mm Baltic Birch plywood as it is lightweight, sturdy, good on both sides, and is easily cut with little splintering for the insertion of windows and doors.
 Available from craft stores and online suppliers in small sheets or full 60 x 60 inch or part sheets from a good lumberyard/scroll saw supplier.

-- PVA Glue White glue or carpenters (yellow) glue.
+- Glue: PVA Glue, white glue, or carpenters (yellow) glue.

-- Iron On Veneer Edging to finish exposed plywood edges.
+- Iron on veneer edging: This will be used to finish exposed plywood edges.

 Continue to 3 of 10 below.

-- Table Saw to cut wood pieces to size.
-If you do not have a saw, you can buy plywood in pre-cut sizes or ask a lumberyard to cut it for you.
+- Table saw to cut wood pieces to size.
+If you do not have a table saw, you can buy plywood in pre-cut sizes or ask a lumberyard to cut it for you.